I'm Gary Cunningham-Lee, in Chiba, Japan.

 I also started up themes.tiki.org along with Marc, and this came about as a result of good responses to Zukakakina.com.
 Themes.tw.o is usually running the current stable version.

-Since then, I've worked on quite a few Tiki themes and sites.
-One that stands out is http://support.mozilla.com, for which I "Tikified" the designer's graphics and then worked with nkoth to impliment functionality desired by the mozilla support team.
+Over the years, I've worked on quite a few Tiki themes and sites.
+One that stands out is Mozilla Firefox Help and Tutorials site, for which I "Tikified" the designer's graphics and then worked with Nelson Ko to implement functionality desired by the Mozilla support team.
 This was a good learning experience for me in terms of file management and so on (thanks, Nelson) and it made me more aware of the need for Tiki to reflect good Web standards (thanks, Mozilla people).
+(They have since moved to an in-house-developed support system.)

 Subversion commits as tracked at Ohloh — this page shows the record of contributions to Tiki's development files in a neat way.